CDs vs Savings Accounts Compared

 Is a certificate of deposit the same as a savings account?

-That depends on your unique financial needs.
-If you have money you don’t need to access anytime soon and can find a higher interest rate vs. a savings account, then a CD is likely a better fit.
+Whether a high-yield savings account or CD is better for you depends on your unique financial needs.
+If you have money you don’t need to access anytime soon and can find a higher interest rate for a CD vs. a savings account, then a CD is likely a better fit.
 If, however, you need to be able to access your money and make withdrawals, a savings account will probably better suit you.
+And you might find a HYSA that has a rate that’s as good as a CD’s.

 Does a certificate of deposit give you better interest than a savings account?

-In general, a CD can provide a better interest rate than a savings account, but it pays to research exactly what is being offered.
-That being said, it’s worth comparing the difference in those interest rates before making a decision.
+In general, a CD can provide a better interest rate than a traditional savings account, but it pays to research exactly what is being offered.
 It’s possible that a CD’s interest rate might not be high enough to outweigh the downside of not being able to access your funds the way you can with a savings account.
+Or you might find that a high-yield savings account offers an interest rate on a par with that of a CD, plus greater accessibility.

 Is a certificate of deposit safer than a savings account?

-Both CDs and savings accounts are insured by either the FDIC or NCUA, depending on which kind of financial institution you make your deposit.
+CDs and savings accounts can be equally safe.
+Most major banks and credit unions are insured by either the FDIC or NCUA, protecting consumers in the very unlikely event of the financial institution

 Photo credit: iStock/Moyo Studio